 - Place — For most marketers, this is about where the product will be sold.
-But for landlords, it's about the home's neighborhood, city or county and state and the impact those will have on the tenants it will attract and the rent it can command
+But for landlords, it’s about the home’s neighborhood, city, or county and the impact those will have on the tenants it will attract and the rent it can command

 Landlords can benefit by thinking about their rental properties in those terms.
 And, unlike most professional product managers, they can select the products they want to market by carefully choosing the homes they buy.

-You won't get far into thinking through your marketing mix before you begin to ponder the types of people who make up your "target market."
-That's just jargon for the group of people who will "buy" your product — or in your case who will be able, ready and willing to rent the particular home.
+Your target market is the group of people who will “buy” your product — or in your case who will be able, ready, and willing to rent the particular home.

-The more you research the demographics (the local population, broken down by age, sex, employment, income, household size and so on) of the area, the more accurately you're likely to understand your target markets.
+The more you research local demographics (broken down by age, sex, employment, income, household size and so on), the more accurately you’re likely to understand your target markets.
 And the more profitable your purchase may prove.

 - Direct mail — As your reputation as a landlord grows, you might get inquiries at times when you have no homes available.
 Build an emailing list so you can contact prospective tenants later.
 And remember, you never know when a unit might become available

 - Advertising — In some areas, local newspapers may remain the best way to attract renters, or fliers on local grocery stores, gyms and other bulletin boards.
-And on't forget that yard sign
+And don’t forget to put up a yard sign

-- Personal selling — You probably won't be going door-to-door to drum up business.
-But, unless you employ a property manager, you'll likely be showing homes to prospective tenants
+- Personal selling — You probably won’t be going door-to-door to drum up business.
+But, unless you employ a property manager, you’ll likely be the one showing homes to prospective tenants

-And, with experience, you'll get more comfortable selecting and employing your most effective media.
+With experience, you’ll get more comfortable selecting and employing your most effective marketing methods.

-If you're a product manager with Coca-Cola or Procter and Gamble, every customer is a good customer.
-But that sure isn't true for landlords.
+For some marketers, every customer is a good customer.
+But that isn’t the case for landlords.

-So you need to screen out prospective tenants who might fail to care for your property — or perhaps even actively vandalize it.
-And you need to steer clear of those who might not pay their rent on time — or perhaps not at all.
+You’ll need to screen out prospective tenants who might fail to care for your property — or perhaps even actively vandalize it.
+And you need to steer clear of those who might not pay their rent on time (or perhaps at all).

 Even if you consider yourself a good judge of character, you shouldn’t rely wholly on an interview.
 You need much more information.

 But how do you get that?
-Well, while no guarantee, past behavior is often the best indicator of future behavior.
+Well, though it’s no guarantee, past behavior is often the best indicator of future behavior.
 So do background checks.

-Of course, if you have a property manager, that will be her job.
-But you might want to review the information she collects.
+Of course, if you have a property manager, that will be their job.
+But you might want to review the information they collect.